 "People go away for university but when they come back, there's nothing here," she said.
 "The jobs McDonald's would bring would be helpful.

 "Some look down on McDonald's, especially older people, but it would not be that bad - if you don't want to go, don't go."

 - Rutland is between Leicestershire and Lincolnshire and has a population of 39,500 - although this has grown from 34,500 in 2001

 - The county's Latin motto, Multum in Parvo, means "much in little"

 - The average house price is £327,000 - almost £100,000 above the national average, according to the Land Registry

-- It has returned Conservative MPs to Parliament with comfortable majorities since the seat was created in 1983, and Sir Alan Duncan has held it since 1992
+- It has returned Conservative MPs to Parliament with comfortable majorities since the seat was created in 1983.
+The seat is currently held by Alicia Kearns

 - According to Discover Rutland, Oakham Castle is the oldest English court building that has remained in continuous use, with trials taking place there as early as 1229